Pantry Organizations - Stock Up On Staples

 Bottles on Turntable -

-It’s easy to find and use these bottle stored over the stove hood because the turntable spins.
+It’s easy to find and use these bottles stored over the stove hood because of the turntable spins.

 Contain Flour and Sugar -